snowflakedb/snowflake-connector-net/README.md

 Arrow data format
 -----------------

-The .NET connector starting from v2.1.3 supports the Arrow data format for data transfers between Snowflake and the .NET client.
+The .NET connector, starting with v2.1.3, supports the [Arrow data format](https://arrow.apache.org/) for data transfers between Snowflake and a .NET client.
 The Arrow data format avoids extra conversions between binary and textual representations of the data.
 The Arrow data format can improve performance and reduce memory consumption in clients.

-The data format is controlled by the parameter DOTNET_QUERY_RESULT_FORMAT.
+The data format is controlled by the DOTNET_QUERY_RESULT_FORMAT parameter.
 To use Arrow format, execute:

 ```snowflake
 -- at the session level